Key Concepts

 Warning

-From Xena release, configuring FlexGroup pool drops the consistency group support for the entire backend.
-Even FlexVol pools lose its support.
+From the Xena release, configuring a FlexGroup pool removes consistency group support for the entire backend.
+Even FlexVol pools lose this support.

 Share Access Rules

 Share access rules define which clients can access a particular Manila share.
-Access rules can be declared for NFS shares by listing the valid IP networks (using CIDR notation) which should have access to the share.
-In the case of CIFS shares, the Windows security identifier (SID) can be specified.
+For NFS shares, access rules are declared by listing valid IP networks (using CIDR notation) that should have access to the share.
+For CIFS shares, the Windows security identifier (SID) can be specified.

 Important

-For NetApp’s Manila drivers, share access is enforced through the use of export policies configured within the NetApp storage controller.
+For NetApp’s Manila drivers, share access is enforced through export policies configured on the NetApp storage controller.

 Warning